HOME MEDICINE CABINET

 Because then everyone sees the same list.
 A partner, grandparents or caregiver do not have to guess what is at home or what is missing.
 That saves time and cuts down on duplicates.

-Why is pediatric classification so important?
+Why is paediatric classification so important?

 What does the RPL integration give you in a home medicine cabinet app?